Fordham University School of Law, J.D., 2001

 - Acted as counsel for Mortgage Warehousing lender/purchaser.

-- Regularly represent a regional private equity and mezzanine debt fund sponsor with fund formation, investment syndication, platform and add-on transactions, divestitures, reorganizations and recapitalizations.
+- Regularly represents a regional private equity and mezzanine debt fund sponsor with fund formation, investment syndication, platform and add-on transactions, divestitures, reorganizations and recapitalizations.

 - Represented a large, institutional mezzanine fund in connection with mezzanine debt and equity investments in middle market companies throughout the country.